CSSB Centre for Structural Systems Biology

 Supplies needed: vitrified autogrids

-Description: Training and hands-on practical use of Krios for setting up high-resolution energy filtered data collection (npEFTEM) with K3 (EPU and Tomo).
+Description: Training and hands-on practical use of Krios for setting up high-resolution energy filtered data collection (npEFTEM) with K3 (EPU and TOMO).
 Theory, microscope hardware, aligning the scope, imaging strategies, focusing, aberrations, troubleshooting.

 Prerequisites: cryo grid sample preparation training and autogrid clipping proficiency

-Attending observation sessions with independent users: min 2 x 4 hours
+Observation sessions with independent users: min 2 x 4 hours

 Final approval and sign off after ~100 hours of supervised instrument time logged by facility staff and demonstration of proficiency